KahWee - Web Development, AI Tools & Tech Trends

 brew install php56-mcrypt

 Homebrew installs PHP to /usr/local/opt/php56 and puts the Apache module at /usr/local/opt/php56/libexec/apache2/libphp5.so.
-This is where we'll point Apache.

-Configuring Apache to use Homebrew's PHP
+Configuring Apache for Homebrew's PHP

-macOS's Apache config lives in /private/etc/apache2/httpd.conf.
-Open it:
+macOS's Apache config lives in /private/etc/apache2/httpd.conf:

 sudo nano /private/etc/apache2/httpd.conf